savchenko/windows10/README.md

 	.\RestrictedTraffic_ClientEnt_Install.cmd
 	```
 	1. Accept the terms.
+1. Open "Group Policy editor", navigate to `Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options`
+1. Change "User Account Control: Behavior of the elevation prompt for standard users" to "Prompt for credentials on the secure desktop"
+1. Reboot

+All future steps shall be performed from the recently created non-administrative account

+### Stoptracking GPOs

 ## Check Hyper-V settings
 2. While this should be not necessary on builds after 1809, check if Hyper-V scheduler needs an adjustment to mitigate CVE-2018-3646.